ujr/myclib/doc/C.md

   upon because hiding the pointer hides important information and is error prone; nevertheless, it is an often seen idiom.)

+## Generic Pointers

+Note that `void*` is a generic *object* pointer.
+Any object pointer can be cast to `void*` and back and still point to the same object.
+Also note that `void*` is *not* a function pointer and that there is no “`void*`” for function pointers.
+GCC's `-pedantic` option warns when it sees a cast from a function pointer to `void*` or vice versa.
+However, on many systems, a function pointer *can* be cast to `void*` and back and still point to the same function.
+POSIX even requires this.

 ## Undefined Behavior

 The C specification leaves some behavior unspecified.